101 Essential Attributes and Abilities: M.S.W. Handbook

 101.2 Diversity & Social Justice

-• Demonstrate a willingness and capacity a commitment to engage the complexity of inequality and structural oppressions in all aspects of their professional interactions.
+- Demonstrate a willingness and a capacity to engage the complexity of inequality and structural oppressions in all aspects of their professional interactions.

 101.3 Self-Awareness & Self-Management